Astron/Astron/doc/protocol/12-stateserver.md

                         uint32 old_parent_id, uint32 old_zone_id)`
 > A set location message moves receiving objects to a new location.
 >
+> A changing location message is sent to notify others of the change:
+>  - If an object had an old parent, it is broadcast to the object's location and the old parent.
+>  - If an object a new parent, it is broadcast to the new parent.
+>  - If an object has an AI, it is broadcast to the AI.
-> If an object is not a root object (ie. has an existing location), it will broadcast
+>  - If an object has an owner, it is broadcast to the owner.
-> a changing location message to its old location channel and old parent.
 >
-> If the new parent is valid (non-zero), it will also add the new parent as a recipient.
->
-> If an object has an AI, it will also add the AI channel as a recipient.
->
-> If the object has an owner, it will also add the owner as a recipient.
->
-> Then the objects will broadcast one of the following enter location messages
-> to the new location.
+> Then the objects will broadcast one of the following enter location messages to the new location.

 **STATESERVER_OBJECT_ENTER_LOCATION_WITH_REQUIRED(2042)**